-Whilst the speed and accuracy of such software is not comparable with the technology used by NEC NeoFace, there have been huge advancements in the past 2-3 years in such technology, since the launch of Apple’s Face ID in 2017.
+Whilst the speed and accuracy of such software are not comparable with the technology used by NEC NeoFace, there have been huge advancements in the past 2-3 years in such technology, since the launch of Apple’s Face ID in 2017.
 Since Apple’s ground-breaking launch, all major players in the mobile phone market have followed suit with the introduction of their own facial recognition technology.

 Apple continues to pioneer when it comes to mobile device facial recognition technology.
 You will now find mobile phones to suit any budgets that incorporate facial recognition technology.
 Here are five of the best:

-1. Apple iPhone XS
+1. Apple iPhone 13

-PriceSpy lowest price in NZ – $1,567.00
+PriceSpy’s lowest price in NZ – $1,427.00

-PriceSpy lowest price in NZ – $899.00
+PriceSpy’s lowest price in NZ – $948.00

-3. Samsung Galaxy S10
+3. Samsung Galaxy S21

-Samsung have been utilising facial recognition since its launch with the Galaxy Note 7 model, but the technology has advanced since that initial launch.
-The flagship S10 smartphone offers a much more secure way of unlocking your mobile phone.
+Samsung has been utilising facial recognition since its launch with the Galaxy Note 7 model, but the technology has advanced since that initial launch.
+The flagship S21 smartphone offers a much more secure way of unlocking your mobile phone.
 Although there have been some teething problems with the facial recognition software on Samsung devices, they have been making improvements to eradicate the issues of spoofing and we would expect to see their next models improve significantly.

-PriceSpy lowest price in NZ – $999.00
+PriceSpy’s lowest price in NZ – $999.00

-4. OnePlus 6T
+4. OnePlus 9

-The OnePlus 6T is an update to their flagship OnePlus 6 phone and incorporates fingerprint as well as facial recognition as a biometric method of accessing and authenticating the device.
+The OnePlus 9 is one of their flagship phones alongside the more expensive OnePlus 9 Pro and incorporates fingerprint as well as facial recognition as a biometric method of accessing and authenticating the device.
 The phone was widely reported to have one of the fastest unlocking features using facial recognition.
 However, unlike Apple, the device uses the front camera for its facial recognition along with OnePlus’ security algorithms.
 Following issues with previous models, including the OnePlus 6T, they have improved their security features over the past two years and the latest OnePlus models can rival any smartphone on the market when it comes to the facial recognition element.

-PriceSpy lowest price in NZ – $649.00
+PriceSpy’s lowest price in NZ – $698.00

-PriceSpy lowest price in NZ – $143.20
+PriceSpy’s lowest price in NZ – $499.00

 All major smartphone brands now include facial recognition as a way of accessing and authenticating both your device and specific apps.
-As we can see from the five phones listed above, there is a huge difference in price between the top smartphones and budget phones. which feature face unlock.
+As we can see from the five phones listed above, there is a huge difference in price between the top smartphones and budget phones that feature face unlock.
 The thing that you are paying for with the top of the range phones is the secure technology and the level of facial recognition scanning.

 Smartphone technology will continue to grow apace and facial recognition technology in smartphones will continue to evolve.
-Always remember, the convenience of face unlock should never compromise the overall security of your device.
+Always remember that the convenience of face unlock should never compromise the overall security of your device.
 So, make sure you read the device reviews prior to purchase to ensure that the device, and your information contained within it, are secure.